PieLabs/pie-docs/developing/packaging.md

 Define dependencies that need to be include with your PIE when it is run in the browser.

+### files

+Defines what files should be downloaded when the pacakge is installed.

+> `README.md`, and `package.json` and some [other files](https://docs.npmjs.com/files/package.json#files) will always be included by npm

+### _pie_controller

+If defined, this property declares the path to the `controller.js` file for the PIE.
+If it is not present, it is assumed that `controller.js` is at the root of the package directory.

 ## Demo and Docs

 The [serve-pie] utility helps load and preview PIEs, it enforces some conventions about how a PIE is structured so that it can be easily reviewed in a consistent way.